-As per the site scenario project site slopes towards North direction with a higher contour level of 99.5m in South and lower contour level of 88.5m in the North direction of the site as indicated in the contour plan and there is an existing storm water drain, which carries the upstream runoff and will not allow entering in to the site.
-Hence due to this proposed development there won't be any obstruction to natural drainage system.
+As per the site scenario project site slopes towards North West direction with a higher contour level of 99.0m in East and lower contour level of 97.0m in West direction of the site as indicated in the contour plan and there is an existing natural drain passing through the site in North direction.
+This will be retained as it is by making all necessary provisions like beautification of the drain & as per BDA norms, 50m buffer zone has been provided as 'no development zone' from the edge of the drain.
+This drain carries the upstream runoff and will not allow it to entering into the project site.
+The runoff within the site will be managed and used for ground water recharge.